Breehze/STU.Pid/README.md

 ### Usage:
 #### Basic usage:
-Run tests from i.txt and compare with o.txt, default input/output ratio is 1,1.
+Run tests from i.txt and compare with o.txt.
+Test ratios(how many inputs will result in how many outputs) is infered at runtime.
+However if this fails you can use -tr flag.

         python main.py -f yourbin